iansimonson/ztor/README.md

 Zig BitTorrent Client
 ---

-A small but slightly more than non-trivial program for actually using zig
+A small but slightly more than non-trivial program written in Zig.

-Specificially this was using zig with a c event-loop library and callback-based appraoch.
-Some of the nice bits you get out of zig such as errors can't be used everywhere.
+This was mostly an experiment in using zig with a c event-loop library and callback-based appraoch.
+A number of useful zig features, such as errors, can't be used due to the C abi boundary being pervasive.

 I do not recommend using this code as a good example as there are no tests and currently I've thrown a lot of it together in one place.
 But if it helps then go for it.